praween05/Android-SignalView/README.md

 # SignalView for android

 Use to display signal strength.
-You can changesome of the properties of SignalView
+You can change some of the properties of SignalView

     1. Line Count
     2. Primary Color